-I am a Lecturer (Assistant Professor) in the School of Computing Science at the University of Glasgow.
+I am a Senior Lecturer (Associate Professor) in the School of Computing Science at the University of Glasgow.
+My research interests are in programming languages foundations and formal verification, especially leveraging session types.
 Within the School, I am the Theme Lead of Programming Languages and a member of Formal Analysis, Theory and Algorithms (FATA).